AlexCC93/readthedocs_test/docs/source/Writing service and client. C++.rst

       return 0;
    }

-See that ``spin_until_future_complete()`` function is not being used anymore to avoid blocking the ROS2 executor thread.
+See that ``spin_until_future_complete()`` function is not being used anymore to avoid blocking the ROS 2 executor thread.
 Instead, asynchronous service calls are used properly and a separate method handles the service call asynchronously.
 This method was named ``handle_add_two_ints_response()``.
 Below, there is a detailed explanation of what is happening:

 - First, the ``send_request()`` function works fine and finishes its execution by making the asynchronous call to the ``add_two_ints`` service.
 Additionally, the response of the ``async_send_request()`` function is binded to the ``handle_add_two_ints_response()`` function.
 Meaning that the ``handle_add_two_ints_response()`` function will be executed when the service request has been responded.
 - The ``handle_add_two_ints_response()`` callback function simply checks if the result of the ``Future`` object is none so that it can print a log messages indicating that the results of the sum or that the service call has failed.